Last updated: 12.06.2024

 Example

-The courier company has the following settings in Opter:
+Courier Services has the following settings in Opter:

 The amount is displayed in all three currencies in the Supplier Bill Addition window.

-View the adjustments on the statement
+Show the adjustments on the supplier bill

 Report tags